 The problem with satellite-based climatologies is that they very much depend on when satellites are launched and how long they last.
 Then there is the continual advancement of technology in sensors and data storage and transmission to ground.
 The result is that imagery from satellites changes over time, both in the character of the sensors and the frequency of observation.
 For these reasons it has been difficult to obtain long-period satellite climatologies with a uniform data base.

-Here we have used parts (yes, varying from 5-10 years) of a data set from two polar orbiting sun-synchronous satellites that have been providing observations since around 2000.
+Here we have used parts (varying from 5-10 years) of a data set from two polar orbiting sun-synchronous satellites that have been providing observations since around 2000.
 They were downloaded from a NASA MODIS website that provided different sectors over the earth – but not uniform global coverage.
 Each relevant sector was downloaded with data that was available online.
 This website underwent various versions and now observations for the entire period of satellite observation can be seen and obtained at EOSDIS Worldview.
 These observations occur at approximately the same local time each day.
 One is during the daytime; the other at night.
 The observations used for our multi-year visible cloud climatologies have been from the NASA Terra and Aqua satellites with their MODIS (Moderate resolution imaging spectroradiometer) instruments with 250m pixel resolution at nadir.
 Their local time overpasses are at approximately 1030 and 1330 local time.

 A major problem with MODIS-based cloud climatologies is that they represent climatologies at 1030 or 1330 local time and don’t capture the full diurnal cycle of cloudiness.
 To do this GOES (Geostationary Operational Environmental Satellite) imagery is needed.
-GOES imagery has much higher time resolution (every 5-10 min versus once-daily for MODIS) and slightly lower spatial resolution (500m versus 250m for MODIS).
+GOES imagery has much higher time resolution (every 5-10 min versus once-daily for MODIS) but slightly lower spatial resolution (500m versus 250m for MODIS).
 There is also foreshortening of the images near the Earth’s limbs with GOES imagery while MODIS imagery is always within 45 degrees of a nadir view.

 Despite some differences in the satellite perspectives of the Earth, the extraction of cloudiness from the imagery is similar for both MODIS and GOES.
 We use a brightness threshold technique – brighter pixels are considered “clouds” beyond a certain brightness.
 Using a grayscale image, with brightness from 0 (pure black) to 255 (pure white), cloudy pixels can be identified as those brighter than some value.
 This value can be adjusted to select clouds that are highly reflective (typically thick) or less highly reflected (thin).